On Weighted Twisted K-Energy and Its Applications: Introduction

 \section{Introduction}

-Finding canonical Kähler metrics is a central theme in complex geometry.
-In higher dimensions, constant scalar curvature Kähler (cscK) metrics provide an analogue of Poincar\'e’s uniformization theorem; see the surveys \cite{Boucksom_2018, Donaldson_2018_2} for background and further references.
-Kähler--Einstein metrics form an especially prominent subclass and have driven many breakthroughs, from the solution of the Calabi conjecture to the proof of the Yau--Tian--Donaldson (YTD) conjecture for Fano manifolds.
+Finding canonical K\"ahler metrics is a central theme in complex geometry.
+In higher dimensions, constant scalar curvature K\"ahler (cscK) metrics provide an analogue of Poincar\'e's uniformization theorem; see the surveys \cite{Boucksom_2018, Donaldson_2018_2} for background and further references.
+K\"ahler--Einstein metrics form an especially prominent subclass and have driven many breakthroughs, from the solution of the Calabi conjecture to the proof of the Yau--Tian--Donaldson (YTD) conjecture for Fano manifolds.
 For general polarizations $(X,L)$, recent variational advancements \cite{Darvas_Rubinstein_2017, BDL, CC1, CC2} relate cscK existence to coercivity of the Mabuchi K-energy.
 Li's work \cite{Li22} further connects the variational picture to stability through geodesic rays and model filtrations, and these ideas have recently led to a variational, Yau--Tian--Donaldson-type correspondence in a number of settings; see \cite{DarvasZhang2025, BoucksomJonsson2025}.

 Fundamental to these existence and uniqueness results is the convexity of the K-energy.
 Initially established by Berman--Berndtsson \cite{BB} for $C^{1,1}$-geodesics, this property was extended by Berman--Darvas--Lu \cite{BDL} to singular potentials in finite energy spaces using pluripotential theory.
-While recent literature has introduced \emph{weighted} cscK metrics \cite{Lah, AJL}, a comprehensive variational theory—specifically regarding K-energy convexity for metrics that are simultaneously weighted and twisted in the presence of singularities—remains underdeveloped.
+While recent literature has introduced \emph{weighted} cscK metrics \cite{Lah, AJL}, a comprehensive variational theory---specifically regarding K-energy convexity for metrics that are simultaneously weighted and twisted in the presence of singularities---remains underdeveloped.

 We establish convexity of weighted twisted K-energy functionals along geodesics in the space of finite energy potentials $(\cET(X,\omega), d_1)$ invariant under a fixed compact torus $T$.
 Our framework simultaneously incorporates weight functions and twisting by positive (1,1)-currents satisfying a natural decomposition condition.
 This result provides a unified foundation for variational approaches to weighted cscK metrics with general twist, extending the scope of the analytic Yau--Tian--Donaldson correspondence program.